imposterFish/smallProjectPortfolio/README.md

 # Small Project Portfolio
 This is a portfolio of old CS projects.
-Currently my notes about the program(s) are comments on the commits.
+Read more about the programs in the program comments.

 | File Name                            | Use                                                | Date Started | Improved Later? | Class                           | Note                                     |
 | ------------------------------------ | -------------------------------------------------- | -----------: | :-------------: |-------------------------------- |------------------------------------------|